seal139/EncSteg/README.md

 Encryption using AES 256-bit key with CBC mode, PKCS7 padding, and 16 byte random IV data AES key is enhanced with PBKDF - HMAC SHA1 with 32 byte random salt data and 65536 iteration

-Steganography is based of Least Significant Bit. so we will only alter blue channel of the image.
+Steganography is based on Least Significant Bit (LSB). so we will only alter blue channel of the image.